 This is the bread that keeps me going every day!
 It’s mostly built on humble whole grain red wheat.
 This porridge bread is spiked with Purple Karma barley flakes, which are fermented overnight.
 Barley Porridge is hearty, yet moist.
 It keeps for a week!

-A loaf lighter in texture, with 30% whole grain flour (this version has Emmer, an old variety of wheat), and is filled with toasted seeds.
+A loaf lighter in texture, with mostly whole grain flour (this version has Emmer, an old variety of wheat), and filled with toasted seeds.
 The water for this city bread (and all of these breads) comes straight from the tap.